 Out of a Far Country relates the story of a prodigal son whose rebellious journey through sin broke his mother’s heart.
 Yuan’s life involved homosexuality, drugs, HIV and prison.
 For a proud professional eastern family, this was a hidden shame that had to be covered up at all costs.
 But God worked in both Yuan and his parents’ hearts in this mutual story of heartbreak, confusion and salvation.
 Ultimately Yuan was delivered and redeemed.
 He now teaches at Moody Bible Institute and in addition to his testimony book, has written another title called Holy Sexuality and the Gospel.
 Of Christopher’s new book, Rosaria Butterfield (who wrote the foreword) says, “The Bible is the most important book the world has for all generations.
 The Bible is our guide to faith and life.
 Nothing can compete with it or improve it.
 But in Dr. Christopher Yuan’s Holy Sexuality and the Gospel, you are holding in your hands the most important humanly composed book about biblical sexuality and godly living for our times.”

-Stories like Rosaria’s, Christopher’s and Jackie’s cut across the lies of our culture with God’s truth and prove that Paul’s words in 1 Corinthians Ch 6 are not so wide of the mark after all.
+Stories like Rosaria’s, Christopher’s and Becket’s cut across the lies of our culture with God’s truth and prove that Paul’s words in 1 Corinthians Ch 6 are not so wide of the mark after all.
 “These things were some of you”.
 God’s love for a fallen world in Christ is so powerful and effective that whoever repents and believes in Him will never perish in hell but will have everlasting life (See John 3:16).